Product Dev Process. From an Idea to First Blissful Users (And Further)

 Team members: Solution Architect + DevOps

 After fixing all issues the QA is aware of, the team is ready to start releasing the product.
-For mobile apps, the end of the
+For mobile apps, the end of the product development process means being uploaded to Google Play / App Store and passing the verification.
+And web apps are moved to a live server.

 Solution Architect monitors everything that happens at this stage, manages the process, transfers services from our accounts to clients’ accounts, checks that everything is configured correctly, and so on.